 Step 4: Application

-Down at the bottom of the funnel, Big Data and AI still play a significant part.
+Down at the bottom of the funnel, Big Data and AI software still play a significant part.
 The applicant data becomes part of the AI-enabled machine, delivering data transparency at your fingertips, allowing you to measure ROI across all your spend; helping you develop insights and refine the process for future campaigns.
 At this point in the process, the AI-enabled algorithms have helped target your recruitment marketing dollars and efforts to the places that are likely to yield the best results.
 Real-time information on applicants, their skill levels, and other essential metrics can help you determine where to spend your ad money.
 It can also help you come up with any necessary interventions, like switching to alternative sourcing strategies.

 At every step of the way, the answer involves AI-it helps you find a clearer path down through every level of recruitment marketing and not only create better campaigns right now, but also build a more efficient, cost-effective, and real-time-responsive plan for tomorrow.